OpenRakis/Spice86/README.md

 Sound:
 - Adlib/SoundBlaster MIDI OPL is supported.
 Playback will only be heard on Windows right now.
 On other OSes, there will be no sound.
-- SoundBlaster PCM hangs the emulator at the moment Don't use it.
+- SoundBlaster PCM hangs the emulator at the moment.
+Don't use it.
 - MT-32 and General Midi are supported.
 Playback will only be heard on Windows right now.
 On other OSes, there will be no sound.

 Compatibility list available [here](COMPATIBILITY.md).